eslint/eslint/docs/src/extend/custom-processors.md

 ### How `meta` Objects are Used

 The `meta` object helps ESLint cache configurations that use a processor and to provide more friendly debug messages.
-The `meta.name` property should match the processor name and the `meta.version` property should match the npm package version for your processors.
-The easiest way to accomplish this is by reading this information from your `package.json`.

 #### Plugin `meta` Object